hapax/hapax.github.io/assets/chandra.md

 	</div>
 	</figure>

-We will study the other aspect of exploded stars: the compact remnants left behind.
+But what about the stuff left behind?
+Once the outer layer of a star burns off, the leftovers are squished by gravity to form a *compact remnant*, or if its too heavy, a black hole.
-For most stars, this remnant is called a *white dwarf*.
+Most stars will turn into a compact remnant called a *white dwarf*.
-White dwarfs also form a link between stars and atoms, and like atoms, they are governed by quantisation.
+It turns out thatwhite dwarfs also form a link between stars and atoms, and like atoms, they are governed by quantisation.
 With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of white dwarfs called the *Chandrasekhar limit*, after